No booking fees on the app

 Glasgow Central to Ayr train timetable

-The journey from Glasgow Central to Ayr on the fastest train in 50m, usually 52m.
-Each day, 25 trains leave from Glasgow Central, starting at 09:00 and ending at 23:00.
-Get real-time updates on train schedules, delays, and cancellations.
-Save time, effort, and money with TrainPal.
+From Glasgow Central to Ayr, take the fastest train in 50m, typically 52m.
+Daily, 25 trains depart from Glasgow Central, with the first at 09:00 and the last at 23:00.
+Check real-time updates for train times, delays, and cancellations.
+TrainPal saves you time, effort, and money.

 DepartsArrivesOperator